-Across all travel campaigns in StackAdapt, the average click-through rate for campaigns using Custom Segments was 0.4%, while for campaigns using general techniques (such as whitelists) it was 0.27%.
+Across all travel campaigns in StackAdapt, the average click-through rate for campaigns using Custom Segments was 0.4%, while for campaigns using general techniques (such as inclusion lists) it was 0.27%.
 As well, the cost per engagement for Custom Segments was 11% lower than using general 3rd-party audiences.
 Overall, leveraging intent-based targeting can help you optimize ad spend and drive more qualified traffic.

 3. Route Targeting

 Travellers engage when they see ads showing relevant routes to exciting destinations.
 Include creative messages that acknowledge their location or distance to reach your destination.
 In addition, when you know a potential traveller’s location, you can show an ad with the most convenient departure location to impact engagement and conversion rates.
 For example, you can advertise flights to Las Vegas from 2 different locations, highlighting where the user is coming from.

 Both ads are for the same flight aggregator site, but the messaging and creatives are different based on geography.
 This can be built easily into a single campaign using StackAdapt’s Creative Tactics feature, which allows you to set a parameter to relay relevant information based on geography.

 4. Targeting with Private Marketplace Deals